 The definition of Pure Component says that for specific input parameters, we always have a specific output.
 The output is solely dependent on Input parameters and no other external variable.

 Here is a simple example of Impure Function:

-The above function takes a input parameter “newValue” and adds value from an external variable “initialValue” to it.
-In this case the function is dependent on variables which are not in scope of this function, so they introduce Impurity to the given function.
+The above function takes an input parameter “newValue” and adds value from an external variable “initialValue” to it.
+In this case, the function is dependent on variables that are not in the scope of this function, so they introduce Impurity to the given function.

 Now, let’s look for the simple Pure Function:

-The function given above, defines the output on the basis of the input parameter only.
+The function given above defines the output on the basis of the input parameter only.
 No variable, other than the input parameter, is adding its impact to the output.
-Also, we can see that the function do not modify any other variable that does not belong to this function.
+Also, we can see that the function does not modify any other variable that does not belong to this function.
 Hence it adheres to the concept of Pure Functions.

 Browser optimizations via Pure Functions

-Pure Functions have a huge performance impact during execution on Browser.
+Pure Functions have a huge performance impact during execution on the Browser.